 I have many years’ experience of volunteering and paid work in the voluntary sector in the UK and New Zealand.

-I am currently a trustee with the new charity Community Action Network (formerly Bournemouth and Poole CVS) and Chair of our local neighbourhood watch.
+I am currently a trustee with Community Action Network (formerly Bournemouth and Poole CVS) and Chair of our local neighbourhood watch.
 I also occasionally help out as a Culture Volunteer with BCP Council.
 I also run a website Only4Good which features the project No Presents Please, a booklet aimed at people not wishing for presents when it comes to birthdays and other celebrations, but who would prefer their ‘present’ money to go to a small local charity instead.